juliakourela/EDAL-data-storage/README.md

 # EDAL-data-storage
-data storage proposal for WattTime
+data storage proposal for WattTime (documentation to come!)